C15Agnolutto/Lab4_Agnolutto/README.md

 | 390ns  | 110 ADD | 1001  | 0011  | 1100   |
 | 450ns  | 111 LDA | 1011  | 0110  | 1011   |

+Not much debugging in this stage.
+Briefly reviewed how to do cases by looking at Lab 3.
+Initially put "when'0'" etc instead of "when '000'".
+Fixed that problem. for the NEG function I added "1" instead of "0001".
+Both easy fixes.
+Ran simulation with no problems after syntax cleared.

+### Datapath Modifications